-Taking my second big leap into contributing to a project, this time it’s Brackets – much higher learning curve but bring on the challenge.
+Taking my second big leap into contributing to a project, this time its Brackets – much higher learning curve but brings on the challenge.
 Got the dev environment setup, and will dig into it late this weekend.

 Today’s little project, adding to my Grunt tasks to use spy-js for WordPress development.
 So far, so good.

-Not to much to report lately, busy as ever.
+Not too much to report lately, busy as ever.
 Lately working a lot with AngularJS and Node.

 I wish Verizon’s FiOS was available in my area (central Iowa).
 Or at least some fiber-optic network, not so much for the d/l speeds but higher upload bandwidth and ridiculously low data caps.
-The current caps in place (200-350 GBs/mo) is absurd these days.
-With most services switching from downloading to streaming HD content (Netflix, Amazon, Vudu, the new consoles, etc…) plus the ever growing size of applications, games, and so on.
+The current caps in place (200-350 GBs/mo) are absurd these days.
+With most services switching from downloading to streaming HD content (Netflix, Amazon, Vudu, the new consoles, etc…) Plus the ever-growing size of applications, games, and so on.